grailbio/rules_r/scripts/README.md

 #' @param fail_fast If true, will fail loading the workspace if a package was
 #'        not found.
 Otherwise, the failure will happen on first use of the
 #'        package.
+#' @param ...
+Other named arguments to supply to the repository rules.
 #' @export
 generateWorkspaceMacro <- function(local_repo_dir = NULL,
                                    package_list_csv = NULL,